phax/phive/README.md

     * Requires JDK 8

 # Usage notes

+Basically this library wraps different XML Schemas and Schematrons and offers the possibility to validate XML documents based on the rules.

+## Validation execution set identification

+Every set of validation artefacts is uniquely identified based on a structure that is similar to (Maven coordinates)[https://maven.apache.org/pom.html#Maven_Coordinates].
+The identifier for a set of validation artefacts is a so called "VESID" ("Validation Execution Set ID").
+Each VESID consists of a mandatory group ID, a mandatory artefact ID, a mandatory version number (ideally following the semantic versioning principles) and an optional classifier.
+E.g. the "PEPPOL Invoice Fall release 2018" is identified with the group ID `eu.peppol.bis2`, the artefact ID is `t10` (based on "transaction 10" from CEN BII - historical reasons...), the version number is `3.7.0` (representing "Fall 2018") and no classifier is present.
+Another example is "SimplerInvoicing 1.2 invoice" which has the group ID `org.simplerinvoicing`, the artifact ID `invoice` and the version number `1.2` (also without a classifier).

+Each VESID can be represented in a single string in the form `groupID:artifiactID:version[:classifier]`.
+Neither group ID, nor artifact ID, nor version number, nor classifier may contain the colon (':') character, any bracket character ('<' and '>') nor any other character forbidden in filenames in any OS.

+## Potential issues

 Please ensure that your stack size is at least 1MB (for Saxon).
 Using the Oracle runtime, this can be achieved by passing `-Xss1m` on the command line.
 This only seems to be a problem when running 32bit Java.
 With 64bit Java, the default stack size of the Oracle JVM is already 1MB.